SeanLeng1/CrossWordBench/README.md

 #### Instructions
 **Step 1**: Host a model using vLLM.

-As mentioned, only API-accessible models or models deployable with vLLM are supported.
+As mentioned, only API-based models or models deployable with vLLM are supported.
 If you wish to add your own custom model, you can implement it in ```eval/model.py``` and adjust the prompt template in ```eval/template.py```.

 We also provide an example bash script ```scripts/deploy.sh``` to help you set up a vLLM server.